AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/SDS_Streams.md

 ## Indexes

-The Key or Primary Index is defined at the SdsType.
-Secondary Indexes are defined at the SdsStream.
+While the key (or primary index) is defined at the SdsType, secondary indexes are defined at the SdsStream.

-Secondary Indexes are applied to a single property; there are no compound secondary indexes.
+Secondary indexes are applied to a single property; there are no compound secondary indexes.
 Only SdsTypeCodes that can be ordered are supported for use in a secondary index.

-Indexes are discussed in greater detail here: [Indexes](xref:sdsIndexes)
+For more information on indexes, see [Indexes](xref:sdsIndexes).

 ## Interpolation and Extrapolation

-The InterpolationMode, ExtrapolationMode, and [PropertyOverrides](#propertyoverrides) can be used to determine how a specific stream reads data.
-These read characteristics are inherited from the type if they are not defined at the stream level.
+The InterpolationMode, ExtrapolationMode, and [PropertyOverrides](#propertyoverrides) can be used to determine how a specific SdsStream reads data.
+These read characteristics are inherited from the SdsType if they are not defined at the SdsStream level.

 ## PropertyOverrides

-PropertyOverrides provide a way to override interpolation behavior and unit of measure for individual SdsType Properties for a specific stream.
+PropertyOverrides provide a way to override interpolation behavior and unit of measure for individual SdsType Properties for a specific SdsStream.

 The ``SdsStreamPropertyOverride`` object has the following structure: